Hampdynd History, Family Crest & Coats of Arms

 The earliest place name found was Hamtona in 716 which later became Hampton Lovett which is now a village and civil parish in the Wychavon district of the county of Worcestershire.
 The Domesday Book listed the following place names: Hamtune, Hantone, Hamntone Hantune, Hantone and Hantun.

 Early History of the Hampdynd family

 This web page shows only a small excerpt of our Hampdynd research.
-Another 81 words (6 lines of text) covering the years 1166, 1221, 1327, 1552, 1625, 1613 and are included under the topic Early Hampdynd History in all our PDF Extended History products and printed products wherever possible.
+Another 81 words (6 lines of text) covering the years 1166, 1221, 1327, 1552, 1625, 1552, 1611, 1611, 1612 and are included under the topic Early Hampdynd History in all our PDF Extended History products and printed products wherever possible.

 Hampdynd Spelling Variations

 Hampdynd has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Hampton, Hamptonne and others.

 Early Notables of the Hampdynd family (pre 1700)

 Another 62 words (4 lines of text) are included under the topic Early Hampdynd Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hampdynd family to Ireland

 Some of the Hampdynd family moved to Ireland, but this topic is not covered in this excerpt.

 Another 50 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hampdynd family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Hampdynds to arrive on North American shores: Joanne Hampton who settled in Virginia in 1621; with her husband William; Anne Hampton settled in Barbados in 1697; John Hampton settled in Virginia in 1634.
 In Newfoundland, Robert Hampton was a grand juror of St. John's in 1811.